tshino/vscode-kb-macro/README.md

 ## Known issues
 - Keyboard shortcuts that VS Code newly introduced may not be supported by this extension.
 Because this extension is configured with a fixed set of wrapper keybindings based on a particular version of VS Code for Windows, Linux, and macOS.
-- This extension is tested mainly on Windows at this moment.
+- This extension is intended to work with VS Code on Windows, Linux, and macOS, but is tested mainly on Windows at this moment.

 ## Design details